Inverted Hammer Candlestick Pattern: Types & Advantages

 Inverted hammer is a single candlestick pattern that appears at the end of a downtrend and signals a possible bullish reversal.
 It looks like an upside-down hammer and is often confused with the shooting star pattern, though they appear in different market conditions.

-This candlestick suggests selling pressure is weakening and buyers are beginning to step in.
+Inverted hammer candle suggests selling pressure is weakening and buyers are beginning to step in.
 While the session opens and trades lower, strong buying during the day pushes the price higher, though it closes below the high.
 This indicates a possible shift in momentum from bearish to bullish.

-Characteristics of the Inverted Hammer Pattern:
+Characteristics of Inverted Hammer Pattern:

 Traders view this pattern as an early signal to consider a long position, especially when it is confirmed by higher volume or the next candlestick closing higher.